Latest SeedProd News

 From there, you create a new payment form, choose ‘Payment Button,’ and set your price and currency.

-What is the best payment gateway for landing pages?
+What is the best payment gateway for a WordPress landing page?

-Can I use PayPal instead of Stripe on my landing page?
+Can I accept PayPal payments on my WordPress landing page?

 Thanks for reading!
 We’d love to hear your thoughts, so please feel free to join the conversation on YouTubeX and Facebook for more helpful advice and content to grow your business.